whensbrunch/bgi-neural-net/README.md

 Somatic Mutation Calling Using Neural Networks
 ==============================================

 This project was done for the Institute for Pure and Applied Mathematics (IPAM) and the Beijing Genomics Institute (BGI).
+The research was performed in Hong Kong out of the Hong Kong University of Science and Technology (HKUST).

 Poster report:
 https://drive.google.com/file/d/0B07OecC53Z0dSG95VFdGOHBlemc/view

-This is the code used developed during the project for RIPS-UCLA 2014 BGI Company at HKUST.

-There are several parts of it, it contains:
+The repo is broken down into the following components:

 1) a c++ string parser to handle tremendous amount of DNA sequencing data in the form of "AGCT" and limiters